ivan-guerra/programmador.com/content/posts/binary-rain.md

 ```

 `Char` represents a single on-screen character.
 The only oddity here is the
-boolean `first` field.
-We'll touch more on the purpose of `first` later.
+boolean `first`.
+You will see the purpose of the `first` field later.

-Next, we represent the individual columns or streams of characters using the
+The `CharStream` type represents the individual columns or streams of
-`CharStream` type:
+characters.

 ```cpp
 class CharStream {